-Gozo is the second largest island in the Maltese archipelago that includes the main island of Malta, Comino and Gozo.
-Located to the north of Malta in the Mediterranean Sea, this compact island is an easy day trip for holidaymakers staying on Malta.
+Gozo is the second largest island in the Maltese archipelago that includes the main islands of Malta, Comino and Gozo.
+Located to the north of Malta in the Mediterranean Sea, this compact island is an easy day trip for holidaymakers staying in Malta.
 Visit beautiful beaches, fantastic natural rock formations and ancient archaeological sites.
+Legend has it, that Gozo is the site where various Greek Gods and Goddesses roamed and created the island that it is today.
+Read on to discover whether Gozo is a myth or mystery.

 Getting to Gozo

-The port is well-signposted on both sides and buying tickets and boarding is simple, as the Maltese speak English as a second language.
-The port is only a 10 minute drive from the Radisson Blu Resort Golden Sands.
-Due to the frequency of the service, booking ahead is not necessary – just get there 30 minutes before each sailing if you are boarding with a vehicle.
+The port has good signage on both sides, so buying tickets and boarding the ferry is simple since the Maltese speak English as a second language.
+The port is only a 10 minute drive from the Radisson Blu Resort & Spa, Malta Golden Sands.
+Due to the frequency of the service, booking ahead is not necessary - just get there 30 minutes before each sailing if you are boarding with a vehicle.

 Sightseeing in Gozo